 Insurance Europe believes the requirements of and for consent must be proportionate to the purposes for which the consent is obtained.
 It should not prevent the insurer from delivering necessary services to the consumer.

-Insurance Europe believes any changes to the rules of consent could negatively impact renewal of same classes of insurance contracts.
-This would have negative implications for both insurers and consumers.

-For instance, in some countries, and for some classes of insurance renewal for a further policy period occurs automatically unless the consumer has actively opted out of the insurance product beforehand.
-This ensures that consumers retain insurance cove should they forget to actively enter into a new policy contract for insurance upon expiry of their existing policy period.
-Under the current provisions, it is not clear whether the consent given upon entering into the original policy period would remain valid for subsequent policy periods renewed in this manner.

-Insurance Europe is concerned the introduction of “explicit” consent will be unnecessarily burdensome for insurers with no added value for consumers.
+Insurance Europe is concerned the introduction of “explicit” consent for non-sensitive data will be unnecessarily burdensome for insurers with no added value for consumers.
+The level of consent must be proportionate to the level of sensitivity of the data concerned.
+Currently “explicit” consent is only required for sensitive data.
+Expanding the scope of explicit consent to encompass non-sensitive data would deny the principle of proportionality and create legal certainty.

+Insurance Europe is also concerned that that the inclusion of the word “specific” as part fo the definition of explicit consent creates legal certainty.

 For example, the majority of insurance products is sold via an intermediary (eg broker o independent advisors) or other third parties.
 Currently, it is sufficient for the consumer to give his/her consent to the intermediary; the consumer is not required to reconfirm his/her consent to the insurer.
-The consent given to the intermediary covers for all purposes concerning the insurance contract and its entire duration.
-However, with the EC’s proposal this would not be the case anymore; implied consent will be insufficient and the consumer would have to give each time its explicit consent to both the intermediary and the insurer.
+Requiring consent to be expressed explicitly to the insurer would significantly increase the administration on the consumer and the provider and make it more time consuming.
+If the policyholder has given their consent at policy interception, regular payment of a premium should be sufficient to confirm consent where a policy automatically renews.

 Therefore, Insurance Europe calls for a removal of “explicit” consent and advocates the current definition of consent as in Directive 95/46/EC.
+Any reference to “specific” consent must also be deleted.

 Article 7par.3: “The data subject shall have the right to withdraw his or her consent at any time.
 The withdrawal of consent shall not affect the lawfulness of processing based on consent before its withdrawal”.